 How to Request a Credit Limit Increase

 A credit limit increase can help you get the money necessary to afford a dentist or a new laptop.
-Some credit card companies offer automatic credit line increases, but you can also request an increased credit limit directly.
+Some credit card companies offer automatic credit limit increases, but you can also request an increased credit limit directly.

 Request a Higher Credit Limit Online